-Evidently, space debris is a complicated and inherently international topic having direct ramifications for national security.
-However, with material and responsibility spread among multiple nations and liability a major cause of concern for every participant, solutions can originate only in a global forum.
+Space debris is evidently a complicated and inherently international topic, with direct ramifications for national security.
+However, with material and responsibility spread among multiple nations and liability a major cause of concern for every participant, solutions can only originate in a global forum.
 Policy makers can address technical issues with funding; funding for such projects comes from the political establishment; and the political establishment listens to lawyers and generals.
 The best way to appease that core constituency is to reach a multilateral consensus on an international set of standards and programs that eliminate uncertainty and the fear of legal reprisal against those who seek to fix the problem.
 This is the capstone of barriers to space debris remediation.
-If nations could concur on fundamental negligence principles and rules of liability in this context, while uniting technologically (as they have done with the International Space Station) to respond to the issue, then the remaining conflicts would not disappear-but they would become far more manageable.
+If nations could concur on fundamental negligence principles and rules of liability in this context, while uniting technologically (as they have done with the International Space Station) to respond to the issue, the remaining conflicts do not disappear, but they do become far more manageable.

 In a joint venture, the DOD could monitor openly the capabilities of participating agencies.
 Furthermore, it is inevitable that most military communities will eventually see debris as an unavoidable threat to national security.
 Thus, the status quo will not survive.
-With the defense community on board, political support for ADR becomes sustainable, consequently opening funding in the budget process, which large companies and entrepreneurs alike can manipulate to the gain of ADR research grants.
-Additionally, given an agreement on enforceable liability and causation standards, investment similarly will follow in enhanced monitoring and situational awareness capabilities.
+With the defense community on board, political support for ADR becomes sustainable.
+This consequently opens funding in the budget process, which large companies and entrepreneurs alike can manipulate to the gain of ADR research grants.
+Additionally, with an agreement on enforceable liability and causation standards, investment will likewise follow in enhanced monitoring and situational awareness capabilities.
 By establishing a coherent set of incentivizing ground rules, we expose the tangles of space debris remediation to realistic solutions.
 If the international community can come together, the cleanup of space refuse becomes a far more promising venture.
+Until then, space junk will continue to fill our horizon and remain among the greatest potential threats to America's critical infrastructure.